bitburner-official/bitburner-src/markdown/bitburner.ns.formatnumber.md

 RAM cost: 0 GB

-Converts a number into a string with the specified format options.
+Converts a number into a numeric string with the specified format options.
 This is the same function that the game itself uses to display numbers.
-The formatted number is based on the provided formatOptions, and on the Numeric Display settings (all options in Options-<!-- -->&gt;<!-- -->Numeric Display)
+The format also depends on the Numeric Display settings (all options on the "Numeric Display" options page) To format ram or percentages, see [formatRam](./bitburner.ns.formatram.md) and [formatPercent](./bitburner.ns.formatpercent.md)